 This small cafe and superfood bowl restaurant along the Isar is perfect for a fresh snack in the middle of the day.
 Order coffee to go with your acai banana bowl and people watch at one of their cozy chairs facing the window.
 They also have vegetarian and vegan salads and smoothies.

 Pre-made and quick (but hot) vegan and vegetarian options are what you’ll find at Frischfutter.
-The best part about this location is the focus on sustainable business practices from energy reduction, plastic and waste reduction, and no bad sugar.
+The best part about this location is the focus on sustainable business practices from energy reduction, plastic and waste reduction.
+They also try to reduce artificial ingredients and don’t add sugar or anythign else to their food.
 This is a healthy place through and through.
 They have lots of bowls on the menu and in winter try their hot vegan chili and in the summer go light with a Buddha Bowl.
 They have lots of gluten free options as well.

 Mustafa’s Gemüse Kebap

-Do you miss fresh, healthy American vegetarian and vegan food?
+Do you miss fresh, healthy U.S. style vegetarian and vegan food?
 Then LAX Eatery is for you.
-With avocado bread, fat stacks of pancakes, and fresh fruit cups then you know you’re in a treat from home (if you’re American of course).
-They even have Instagrammable angel wings painted outside, so you can even get your basic on.
+With avocado bread, fat stacks of pancakes, and fresh fruit cups you know you’re in a treat from home (if you’re from the U.S. of course).
+They even have Instagrammable angel wings painted outside, so you can even get your basic on and pretend you’re right back in LA.

 Looking for a unique and alternative hipster guide to Munich with alternative sights and sustainable options, then read my hipster and sustainable guide to Munich.